CesarZarco/lima_latin_sqr/README.md

 <h2></h2>
 The problem of the 36 officers described by Leonhard Euler in the late 18th century: Can thirty-six officers from six different regiments and each of the six ranks be arranged in a 6x6 square so that no two officers of the same rank or regiment coincide in any row or column?
 <h6> </h6>
-Problemas como este ya se habían planteado anteriormente como el de el frances Jacques Ozanam el cual plantea colocar los reyes, reinas, jotas y ases de una baraja de cartas, formando un cuadrado 4 x 4, tal que cada fila y cada columna contenga una vez y solo una vez, cada una de las figuras y cada uno de los palos.
+Similar problems had been posed earlier, like Jacques Ozanam's French puzzle, placing kings, queens, jacks, and aces from a deck of cards in a 4x4 square so that each row and column contains each figure and suit exactly once.
 <h6> </h6>
-Euler pudo resolver varios cuadrados latinos incluso de orden mas grande que 6, pero fue incapaz de resolver el de 6 x 6, es decir, el de los 36 oficiales, así que se puso a pensar la situación en general, de modo que conjeturó que no existe solución cuando el orden es un número par n ≡ 2 (mod 4) (Recordemos lo que significa 'ser congruente': n ≡ 2 (mod 4), quiere decir que n – 2 es un múltiplo de 4, o sea n no podía ser 2, 6, 10, 14, 16, 22, …).
-En resumen, que la disposición de n² oficiales con las condiciones descritas sólo era posible cuando n fuera impar o múltiplo de 4.
+Euler solved various Latin squares, even of order greater than 6, but struggled with the 6x6 square, i.e., the 36 officers' problem.
+He conjectured that there is no solution when the order is an even number n ≡ 2 (mod 4) (recall 'being congruent': n ≡ 2 (mod 4) means n - 2 is a multiple of 4, i.e., n couldn't be 2, 6, 10, 14, 16, 22, …).
+In summary, the arrangement of n² officers with the described conditions was only possible when n is odd or a multiple of 4.
 <h6></h6>
-En ambos problemas debemos compaginar dos condiciones.
-En uno el ejército y el rango, y en el otro, la carta y el palo al que pertenece.
+Both problems involve reconciling two conditions: army and rank in one, and card and suit in the other.
 <h6></h6>
-Los dos cuadrados latinos que forman un cuadrado greco-latino se dice que son cuadrados latinos ortogonales.
+The two Latin squares forming a Greco-Latin square are said to be mutually orthogonal.
 <h6></h6>

 [![Imagen-2-580x167.png](https://i.postimg.cc/jStvXh3m/Imagen-2-580x167.png)](https://postimg.cc/HVvQWbg9)
 <h6></h6>
-<sub> fig. 3 Ejemplo de 2 cuarados latinos mutuamente ortogonales </sub>
+<sub> Fig. 3 Example of 2 mutually orthogonal Latin squares </sub>

 <h3 align="left"> Fundamentos matematicos </h3>
 <h4>Definición: Ortogonal</h4>